 Individuals who moved to the UK after birth can apply for their National Insurance number through the Department of Work and Pensions (DWP) if they want to be entitled to benefits after reaching the state pension age.

 The point of the NI Number is to ensure an employee’s tax and National Insurance contributions records are made solely in their name.

 A NI Number follows this format: It begins with two letters, followed by six digits, and finally ends with another letter.

 Here’s what a sample NI Number might look like — AB 12 34 56 C.

 For the prefix, none of the letters can be D, F, I, Q, U, V. The letter O can only be used as the first letter of the prefix.
 Furthermore, the prefixes BG, GB, NK, KN, TN, NT, and ZZ are unallocated and not expected to be used.

 For the suffix, only the letters A, B, C, and D are to be used.

 What is it used for?

-The primary purpose of National Insurance is to create a pool of funds workers can access after they become eligible for State Pension.
+The primary purpose of National Insurance is to create a pool of funds UK workers can access after they become eligible for State Pension.